Carefree, remember what that feels like? We make it possible. It’s not about the duration, but the intensity of Grand Moments.

 Shouldn’t be each trip a rare, once-in-a-lifetime experience, where we savour each moment and try to slow down time?

-Enjoy the Sotavento in Spring!
+Enjoy the Sotavento in Early Spring!
 Ain`t life Grand?

 If you’re planning your vacation 80 or more days in advance, take advantage of our 20 % off Early Bird Discount for a minimum stay of 2 nights.